Opening back up

-I don't know if I'm just getting old or if I've always loved high-neck blouses.
+I've always loved high-neck blouses.
 Wear 'em with jeans to bring down their formality.

 Graduation ceremonies, holiday services, weddings...